kennyphan02/Coding-Notes/CSCE311 Operating Systems/Concurrency.md

 ![[Pasted image 20231018194241.png]]
 - The address space on the left represents a single thread process where it only contain one stack.
 The address space on the right represents a multi threaded process where theres 2 stacks.
 Any variables stored on the stack will be placed in a ***thread-local storage***, the stack of the relevant thread.
 ### Why Use Threads?
+- Parallelism
+	- Example: Incrementing each integer of a large array by one on a single-thread process is straightforward. iterate through the array one by one; However, utilizing multiple threads allows one to speed up the process of this by using multiple CPUs.
+This is called ***parallelization***.
+- Avoid blocking program progress due to slow I/O
+	- Example: waiting to receive a message.
+Instead of waiting, by utilizing threads, a program can do something else like utilizing the CPU to perform computation.